 The new $1 trillion market

-MANA, Decentraland’s native cryptocurrency, surged $0.10 to $4.50 this year.
-It’s being used to purchase and hold virtual land in this online game.
+Some blockchains are being used to purchase and hold virtual land in online space.
+Many integrate with or function as a game in some way, sort of like an MMO (massively multiplayer online game).
 But not all virtual worlds with native cryptocurrencies are going the feudal route.

 Axie Infinity, an online game by Sky Mavis, has a fairly developed in-game economy that revolves around the Smooth Love Potion (SLP) token and other assets.
-These assets can be swapped for real-world money on exchanges, not unlike when Decentraland’s property owners want to part with some land.
+These assets can be swapped for real-world money on exchanges.

 Could this be the most bullish news cryptocurrencies have had so far?
 That remains to be seen.
 Cryptocurrencies originated with many purposes and have always had a lot of utility.
 For example, virtually all metaverse-adjacent cryptocurrencies run on the ERC-20A technical standard for creating digital assets.
 Smart contracts can be used to issue ERC-20 tokens, such as Chainlink (LINK), Tether (USDT), Dai (DAI), etc. Like all standards, ERC-20 allows for compatibility between a wide variety of blockchain-based services. technical standard, which is already fantastic for Ethereum.